klavinslab/aqualib/doc/cloning_the_Aquarium_way.md

 |:---------- |:------------- |:------------- |:------------- |:------------- |:------------- |
 | fragments  |  sample id |  array | Fragment | Length, Template, Forward Primer, Reverse Primer  | None |

 The template can be a plasmid, fragment, yeast strain, or E coli strain.
+Corresponding item shown in the table below need to be existed in the inventory for the fragment construction task able to be pushed to ready.

 | Template   |      Item required |
 |:---------- |:------------- |